smussenden/data-journalism-19-spring/instructor-notes/06-session-notes.md

 # SESSION 6 OUTLINE

 ## To read
-* Their forum post about stories we could do based on forms on website.
+* Their forum post about stories we could do based on forms on websites.
 Sets up discussion.
 * Their forum posts about crime in context.
-* Their assignment of Excel 3, want to see what people found.
+* Their assignment answers of Excel 3, which was more freeform, want to see what people found.

 ## After Midnight on Day of Class, upload to session five folder
 * Excel assignment 3 key and link to it from session 6 guide